isomerpages/mse/news/--press-releases/_posts/2020-04-07-press-release-on-penalties-and-enforcement-actions-against-breaches.md

 6 We will step up enforcement and take a firm stance.
 Under the COVID-19 Temporary Measures Bill passed in Parliament on 7 April 2020, first time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
 Second or subsequent offences may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.

-7 Visit the MEWR website for latest information on safe distancing measures to fight COVID-19 together: <http://mewr.gov.sg/safe-distancing>.

 **MINISTRY OF THE ENVIRONMENT AND WATER RESOURCES**
 **7 APRIL 2020**